 If you contact us before your visit, we can arrange a British Sign Language (BSL) interpreter.
 Our office is not fitted with an induction loop.

-British Sign Language Scotland runs a service for British Sign Language users and all of Scotland’s public bodies using video relay.
+Contact Scotland BSL runs a service for British Sign Language users and all of Scotland’s public bodies using video relay.
 This enables sign language users to contact public bodies and vice versa.
-The service operates from 8am to 12 midnight, 7 days a week.
+The service operates 24 hours a day, 7 days a week.

 You can contact us at the following address: